Moribane Forest Reserve

-The 144 km2 Moribane Forest Reserve (Portuguese: Reserva Florestal de Moribane) which was proclaimed in 1957, is a natural forest in the buffer zone of the 640 km2 Chimanimani National Reserve, and is situated 24 km north of Dombé, in Sussundenga District of central Mozambique.
-The mid to low-altitude tropical rain forest covers hilly country, from 400 to 550 metres in altitude, on the eastern verges of the largest southern African forest of this type, altogether 820 km2 in extent.
+The Moribane Forest Reserve (Portuguese: Reserva Florestal de Moribane) which was proclaimed in 1957, is a natural forest in the buffer zone of the 640 km2 Chimanimani National Reserve, and is situated 24 km north of Dombé, in Sussundenga District of central Mozambique.
+The mid- to low-elevation tropical rain forest covers hilly country, from 400 to 550 metres in elevation, on the eastern verges of the largest southern African forest of this type, altogether 820 km2 in extent.
 It can be reached using public transport from Sussundenga.

 Flora and fauna

 Flora

 Müller et al. (2005) described two main vegetation types, namely a) moist, evergreen forest dominated by Forest newtonia (Newtonia buchananii), Chirinda stinkwood (Celtis mildbraedii), Forest ordeal tree (Erythrophleum suaveolens), and Panga-panga (Millettia stuhlmannii), and b) transitional forest on the northern verge of the forest, where the predominant species were Winged bersama (Bersama abyssinica), Panga-panga, Two-winged pteleopsis (Pteliopsis myrtifolia), Toad-tree (Tabernaemontana elegans), and Bushveld bitterwood (Xylopia longipetala).